liamwilley/emerald/_posts/2016-11-29--6-Reasons-Why-We-Need-to-Automate-Project-Management-on-Slack.md

 ---
-title: 6 Reasons Why We Need to Automate Project Management on Slack
+title: 6 REASONS WHY WE NEED TO AUTOMATE PROJECT MANAGEMENT ON SLACK
 ---

 For all the PMs, Engineering Managers, and Team Leads out there, this one is for you.